pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/technadept.md

 ### Character Descriptor

-Any Character Descriptor for *Cypher System* can be applied to Technadepts in the 10K.
+Any Character Descriptor for *Cypher System* can be applied to Technadepts in the Worlds.

 ### Character Focus

-Any Character Focus can be used *if the Player can come up with a suitable explanation for how the effects are generated*, however the following focuses are particularly applicable to Technadepts in the 10K:
+Any Character Focus can be used *if the Player can come up with a suitable explanation for how the effects are generated*, however the following focuses are particularly applicable to Technadepts in the Worlds:

 | **CYPHER SYSTEM RULEBOOK (REVISED)**|||
 |:--|:--|:--|